 Firstly the very act of legalisation is premised, as Paul Keating eloquently explains, on a decision that “there will be people whose lives we honour and those we believe are better off dead”.

-Secondly the claim to establish a “safe” regime of assisted suicide (in each jurisdiction claimed to be the very safest in the world!) is premised on a “bald utopianism” that deliberately ignores the reality that “no law and no process” can prevent wrongful deaths as evidenced in each of the fifteen jurisdictions which have tried this experiment to date.
+Secondly the claim to establish a “safe” regime of assisted suicide (in each jurisdiction claimed to be the very safest in the world!) is premised on a “bald utopianism” that deliberately ignores the reality that “no law and no process” can prevent wrongful deaths as evidenced in each of the jurisdictions which have tried this experiment to date.